 Mario principal research interests is in the development on classifiers and regressors based on Genetic Programming that can work on multi-dimensional problems with thousands of examples (see EvoDAG).

-In sentiment analysis, we have participated in a number of sentiment analysis competitions such as:
+In sentiment analysis, author profiling and text-image matching problem, we have participated in a number of competitions such as:

 In order to facilitate and encourage the reproducibility of our research, we have decided to make the software available with an open source license.
 We have decided to implement our developments in Python following some continuous integration techniques (using travis-ci.org), unit testing (using nose), and coverage (using Coveralls).